 30th and Colorado Underpass

-The project team presented this information at the 30th & Colorado Corridors Study open house on September 25, 2017.
+The project team last presented project information at the 30th & Colorado Corridors Study open house on February 7, 2018.

 Review the summary of comments received thus far from the public here .

-Be sure to sign up for the project email list (bottom of this page) to receive updates, including future public engagement opportunities.
+Be sure to sign up for the project email list (at the bottom of this page) to receive updates, including future public engagement opportunities.

 The 30th & Colorado Bike and Pedestrian Underpass project will provide important safety, accessibility, mobility and drainage improvements to the intersection of 30th Street and Colorado Avenue.
 The project area is an important piece of the 30th & Colorado travel corridor for the Boulder community and the University of Colorado at Boulder (CU).
 The existing intersection and at-grade crossings support high frequency transit service, provides important commuting connections for vehicle travel, and connect the CU main and east campuses.

 Today, the Average Daily Traffic through the project intersection ranges from 9,000 to almost 10,000 vehicles on Colorado Avenue and just over 21,000 vehicles on 30th Street.
 Each day, about 1,450 pedestrians and bicyclists (combined) pass through the 30th & Colorado intersection and more than 1,250 riders board and exit RTD and CU buses using the 4 stops at this intersection.